Rochester Castle: King John

 Custody of Rochester Castle remained with the Archbishops of Canterbury until the end of the 12th century.
 Despite ascending to the throne in 1199 King John did not confirm Hubert Walter as the castle's custodian until July 1202.
 John may have wished to regain direct control of what was an important castle.
 The crisis of John's rule began in 1212 with the discovery of a plot to overthrow him.
 Defeat at the Battle of Bouvines in July 1214 marked the end of John's ambitions to retake Normandy and exacerbated the situation in England.
 He returned to England in October and a few months later barons in the north of England rose against him.
 A group of barons renounced their feudal ties to John in May 1215 and captured London, Lincoln, and Exeter.
-John persuaded Stephen Langton, the new Archbishop of Canterbury, to cede control of Rochester Castle to a royal constable, Reginald de Cornhill.
+John persuaded Stephen Langton, the new Archbishop of Canterbury, to give control of Rochester Castle to a royal constable, Reginald de Cornhill.
 Under the terms of the agreement, the castle was to revert to the control of the archbishop at Easter 1215.
 This period was later extended to Easter 1216.
 Letters Patent dated 25 May 1215 requested that other royal constables would take over from Cornhill.
 The castle would still be returned to the archbishop when the agreement expired or if peace was restored to the kingdom before Easter 1216.
 In the meantime, control reverted to Langton whom John had asked to hold the castle "in such a way that by it no ill or harm shall come to us or our kingdom".